Contact us

 Inhalant addiction involves the repeated abuse of volatile substances that produce chemical vapors, which are inhaled to induce psychoactive effects.
 Commonly abused inhalants include spray paints, markers, glues, and cleaning fluids.

 Symptoms of inhalant addiction include a chemical odor on the breath or clothing, slurred speech, lack of coordination, dizziness, and euphoria.
-Long-term abuse can lead to serious damage such as neurological impairment, memory loss, and damage to the heart, kidneys, and liver.
+Long-term abuse leads to serious damage such as neurological impairment, memory loss, and damage to the heart, kidneys, and liver.

 Inhalant use is often initiated during adolescence, with accessibility and peer influence playing significant roles.
-The immediate euphoric effect, coupled with ignorance of the potential harm, can lead to repeated use and addiction.
+The immediate euphoric effect, coupled with ignorance of the potential harm leads to repeated use and addiction.

-Treatment for inhalant addiction primarily focuses on supportive care and psychological counseling.
-Behavioral therapies can help address the underlying motivations for substance abuse.
-In severe cases, inpatient rehabilitation may be necessary to manage withdrawal and provide comprehensive therapeutic support.
+Treatment for inhalant addiction focuses on supportive care and psychological counseling.
+Behavioral therapies address underlying motivations for substance abuse.
+In severe cases, inpatient rehabilitation manages withdrawal and provides comprehensive therapeutic support.

 9. Caffeine Addiction